mangoose002/Meross2Domoticz/README.md

 the power measurement.
 I hope it works this way

 P.S.
 If you were using this script before it supports MSS425.
 You have two options:<br />
-1 - Delete the switch you previously created and let the script recreate them 2 - Edit the description of you switches and add |0 at the end of the uuid.
-It will tell the system to use the channel 0
+1 - Delete the switch you previously created and let the script recreate them<br />
+2 - Edit the description of you switches and add |0 at the end of the uuid.
+It will tell the system to use the channel 0<br />